Cucurbita ficifolia: Origin and distribution

-Archeological records show that it was once the most widespread variety of Cucurbita in the Americas, cultivated from northern Chile and Argentina Northwest to Mexico.
+Archeological records suggest that C. ficifolia was once the most widespread variety of Cucurbita in the Americas, cultivated from northern Chile and Argentina northwest to Mexico.
 C. ficifolia is believed to have spread first from South America to the Malabar Coast of India in the 16th and 17th centuries before later reaching Europe.
 Some of its common names including Asian pumpkin, Malabar gourd, Siam squash, and Thai marrow reflect this route of dispersal to Europe.

 Cultivation

 The fig-leaved gourd grows in temperate highlands at elevations up to 2000 m.
 It is often used as a grafting rootstock for other less resistant cucurbits.
 C. ficifolia can be propagated through planting seeds and by layering.
 Nodes can grow roots, and can propagate new plants once cut.
 It is not resistant to severe frosts.